- Anal Cancer

 Biopsy

-A flexible sigmoidoscopy or rigid anoscopy or sigmoidoscopy is done to evaluate the area.
+A rigid anoscopy is performed to evaluate the area (1).
+Flexible sigmoidoscopy, rigid proctoscopy, or colonoscopy may be performed if there are other symptoms concerning for colorectal cancer (eg, changes in bowel function, abdominal distention) or if disease extends proximally into the rectum and cannot be fully visualized by anoscopy alone.
 Skin biopsy by a dermatologist or surgeon might be needed for lesions near the squamocolumnar junction (Z line).
 Whenever rectal bleeding occurs, even in patients with obvious hemorrhoids or known diverticular disease, coexisting cancer must be ruled out.

-Once anal cancer is diagnosed, staging by CT of the chest, abdomen, and pelvis; MRI; or positron emission tomography (PET) is required to rule out metastatic disease.
+Once anal cancer is diagnosed, staging by CT of the chest, abdomen, and pelvis; MRI; or positron emission tomography (PET) is required to exclude metastatic disease.

 Treatment of Anal Cancer